- 1 Introduction

 - Menorrhagia (very heavy periods)

-- There is an acute presentation of thyrotoxicosis known as thyrotoxic storm (thyrotoxic crisis).
+- Thyrotoxic storm is severe acute presentation of thyrotoxicosis (thyrotoxic crisis).
 In a similar way to myxedema coma, this often presents as a result of acute illness, and there may not be any previous history of thyrotoxicosis.
 It has a 20-30% mortality rate.
 With this there is:

 - Treatment should be started as soon as possible – and patients should be given propanolol, antithyroid drugs, potassium iodide (to reduce vascular flow to the gland) and corticosteroids.